3 Day Muir Climb With Alpine Ascents

-On our Three-Day Muir Climb, we use an additional high camp, which puts you 1,000 feet closer to the summit.
+On our 3 Day Rainier Muir climb, we use an additional High Camp, which puts you 1,000 feet closer to the summit.
 This allows you to be first on the upper mountain, avoiding the larger groups starting from Camp Muir.

 Tents Equipment & Meals

 All group climbing equipment is provided, including climbing ropes, technical hardware, tents, and meals (except lunches).

 Personal equipment is not provided.
 You are responsible for all items on the Gear List.
 Alpine Ascents has high-quality gear for rent.

 This climb is open to any physically strong beginner with prior backpacking/hiking experience.
 We have found that individuals with commitment to sport specific training and previous mountain experience on peaks such as Mount Baker or Mount Adams have a better understanding of the physical demands of the sport.
 Previous technical mountaineering experience is not expected and one day of training is included in the climb.

 Ability to carry a 40-lb. pack is required.

 Fabulous, your leaders were superb and inspired confidence in the group and took time every turn to teach and further explain climbing techniques.
 The leadership was much more professional than teams I have climbed with in the past.